mattpetersen/mattpetersen.github.io/_posts/2017-07-06-deriving-newtons-method.md

 <br>
 ### Setting the gradient to zero

 So this is the gradient of our quadratic approximation of our cost function $$J(\theta)$$ when evaluated at our current parameter setting $$\theta_0$$.
-If we set this equation equal to zero and solve for $$\theta$$ we get the new parameter setting that sets our gradient equal to zero when exploiting
+If we set this equation equal to zero and solve for $$\theta$$ we get the new parameter setting that sets our gradient equal to zero assuming that our quadratic approximation is valid up until that point:
 <script type="math/tex; mode=display">
 \begin{aligned}
 \nabla J(\theta_0) + H(\theta - \theta_0) := 0 \\[1.6em]